Skip to content

 ).then((response) => doSomethingWith(response))

-Making a direct request to the default version of a pipeline with the Python or R client library:
+Making a direct request to the default version of a pipeline with the Python Client Library:

 # Using the Python Client Library